 1994/95 - The City had Officers wearing, dark blue pants, white shirts, a black ties, with a dark blue blouse (jacket) and black shoes.
 They also had us carrying a briefcase.
 The idea was our Brass wanted us looking professional, more like businessmen.
 In 1994, the finally let us start wearing dark blue shirts that matched the pants.

 1995 - Under Police Commissioner Thomas Frasier comes another of Baltimore's many shoulder patch changes, Up until 1995 our Officers either wore no patch, a single rocker patch, or one of the two "City" "No City" Patches on their left shoulder.
 Commissioner Frasier changed that when he ordered patches be worn on both shoulders.
-The story behind the change is almost as bazaar as as the stories for the dropping of the word "City" from the patch in 1977.
-You can find the story) HERE
+The story behind the change is almost as bizarre as the stories for the dropping of the word "City" from the patch in 1977.
+You can find the story)

 1995/96 - There was another change to the uniform, Officers started wearing dark blue shirts to match their dark blue pants.
 This was a welcome addition to the midnight officers as it helped them sneaking around the streets and alleys.
-(It helped distinguish rank and didn't get as dirty as fast, your average municipal police officer will have someone resist arrest two to three times a week, this makes for a dirty uniform shirt- Another note about the Baltimore Police Officer Uniform, it was designed to look like a businessmen, a nice blouse, white shirt tie and pants, they even issued a brief case so we looked professional.)
+(It helped distinguish rank and didn't get as dirty as fast, your average municipal police officer will have someone resist arrest two to three times a week, this makes for a dirty uniform shirt- Another note about the Baltimore Police Officer Uniform, it was designed to look like a businessman, a nice blouse, white shirt tie and pants, they even issued a briefcase so we looked professional.)

 1996 - The Mobile Unit began using CAD aided design programs to do computerized crime scene sketches.